0xDBFB7/ionprinter/documents/field_solver.md

 [^2]: You may also hear about the Laplace equation: this is merely Poisson without the right-hand-side, where space charge is assumed to be zero.

 Unfortunately, this equation can't simply be worked in the manner you may be used to.
 So-called 'direct' methods exist, but they become computationally infeasible for more than a few dozen points.

 CG 'updates all values in the direction of a solution'.
 It requires the matrix to be 'positive definite' - I don't understand what this means, but it distinctly does *not* mean BiCG includes a second subspace for negative definite.
-The

 Recall that the potential field must be smooth.
 What if we took the neighboring points, averaged them, then updated the middle point?
 This is an iterative solver known as Jacobi.
 If the new values are updated immediately (such that the adjacent stencils will use the updated value), this is known as a Gauss-Seidel smoother; if the new values are put into a second array, this is a Jacobi smoother.